What information/documents do I need to apply?

 Study permit issued by CIC.
 A study permit is acceptable only when it indicates that the permit holder “may accept employment” or “may work” in Canada.
 If neither of these statements is on the study permit, the international student will need to provide, along with the study permit:

 - a confirmation of employment on campus and proof of full–time enrollment issued by a college or university; or

 - a “confirmation to work off campus letter” issued by CIC.

 Visitor record issued by CIC, indicating you are authorized to work in Canada.

 Diplomatic identity card and a note of permission of employment issued by Foreign Affairs, Trade and Development Canada.

-Important note for temporary residents: you will receive a temporary confirmation of SIN letter that begins with the number "9".
+Important note for temporary residents: You will receive a letter confirming that you have been issued a temporary SIN.
+The SIN will begin with the number "9".
 Your SIN expires on the date indicated in the “expires on” field of the letter.
 This expiry date is based on the CIC document that authorizes you to work in Canada.

 A supporting document is a legal document indicating the name you currently use.
 It is required if the name on your primary document is different.
 Your supporting document must be an original, written in English or French.

 In addition to your primary document, you will need to provide one of the following supporting documents when you apply, if required:

 Certificate of marriage, record of solemnization of marriage or marriage statement (or a similarly titled document, depending on the issuing authority) to support your family name after marriage.
 (Note: This does not apply to Quebec residents, regardless of where they were married after April 1, 1981).